helagro/Applied-IoT/README.md

 ### Material

-Explain all material that is needed.
-All sensors, where you bought them and their specifications.
-Please also provide pictures of what you have bought and what you are using.

 - [ ] List of material
 - [ ] What the different things (sensors, wires, controllers) do - short specifications
 - [ ] Where you bought them and how much they cost